-As more and more patients turn to a natural, alternative treatment options, it’s important that we continue to educate both those new and familiar with medical marijuana.
-At Mary and Main, we believe in cannabis education in efforts to end the marijuana stigma and help patients find relief.
-This week, we are turning our focus on how cannabis reacts with our bodies.
-While treating ailments and illnesses with medical marijuana, you may have noticed your eyes to become bloodshot after consuming the cannabis.
+As more and more patients turn to natural, alternative treatment options, we must continue to educate both those new and familiar with medical marijuana.
+At Mary and Main, we believe in cannabis education in efforts to end marijuana stigma and help patients find relief.
+This week, we focus on how cannabis reacts with our bodies.
+While treating ailments and illnesses with medical marijuana, you may have noticed your eyes become bloodshot after consuming cannabis.
 Why does marijuana cause red eyes?
 People also want to know how to eliminate red eyes from smoking.
 There are several factors that may cause red eyes after consuming marijuana.

 What Causes Red Eyes After Smoking Cannabis?

-The main reason you may experience red eyes after consuming medical marijuana is due to THC lowering blood pressure, causing blood vessels and capillaries to dilate.
+The main reason you may experience red eyes after consuming medical marijuana is due to THC lowers blood pressure, causing blood vessels and capillaries to dilate.
 When the capillaries in our eyes dilate, it increases the blood flow to the eyes and relieves pressure.
 The decrease in intraocular pressure also dilates or widens the pupils and creates a red-eye side effect.
 Because of this, cannabis is known to help treat glaucoma.
 Blood pressure decreases when cannabinoids from weed bind to the body’s receptors.

 CBD can cause red eyes in some people.
-Experiencing red eyes as a result from consuming medical marijuana is harmless.
+Experiencing red eyes as a result of consuming medical marijuana is harmless.
 However, if you prefer to reduce the redness, there are simple steps you can take!

 How to Get Rid of Red Eyes from Weed